HPShark/dblp-rss/README.md

 - Configure your RSS client to pull the feed from this webserver

 # Configuration
-By default, the code queries for the keyword `dns`, and pulls the top 500 results.
+By default, the code pulls the top 500 results.
-Those parameters can be changed in the global variables in the beginning of file `dblp.py`
+This can be changed in the global variable in the beginning of file `dblp.py`

 By default, the server runs on `0.0.0.0`, port `80`.
 This can be changed in the global variables in the beginning of file `server.py`